“We consider relationships to be the fundamental, organizing strategy of our educational system.” Loris Malaguzzi

 Kristin is the assistant teacher in the 3-4 preschool class.
 She is also the Church School Coordinator and teacher at Grace Memorial Episcopal Church and a long-time art teacher at Grace Institute Art Camps.
 Her years of experience teaching art to children has led her to believe that children are more capable than most adults think, and she never tires of planning art projects and making art with kids.
 She has studied at San Francisco Art Institute, Portland State University and Oregon College of Art and Craft.
 Outside of teaching, Kristin continues to work on her art practice when she is not a “cat couch” for her two cats.
 She is also a proud fourth generation Oregonian and loves being surrounded by trees.

 The Rev. LouAnn Pickering, Chaplain

-The Rev. LouAnn Pickering began serving as Vicar to St. Gabriel’s in 2004.
-Prior to St. Gabriel’s Mtr.
+The Rev. LouAnn Pickering began serving as Vicar to St. Gabriel Episcopal Church in 2004, and having an Episcopal preschool connected to the church has been a dream fulfilled for her.
+Prior to St. Gabriel Mtr.
 LouAnn served as Chaplain to Oregon Episcopal School from 1985-2007, her last two years being part time at both institutions.
 Mtr.
 LouAnn’s early years at Oregon Episcopal School were spent primarily in the Lower and Beginning Schools, where she spent time teaching in each classroom as well as leading chapel 2-3 times each week.
 Every major religion is represented at OES, and Mtr.
 LouAnn developed programs dedicated to helping all feel welcome.
 She writes: “A chaplain’s job is to keep hearts open to the possibility of the Holy and let the Holy do the rest.”